 So who’s in?
 Meet the Borg Hall of Fame, always ready for new honorees…

-With Marvel’s big premiere of Joss Whedon’s The Avengers, we’ll begin with Tony Stark’s Iron Man.
+With Marvel’s groundbreaking adaptation of comics in Joss Whedon’s The Avengers, we begin with Tony Stark’s Iron Man.
 Tony Stark is not advertised as a borg, but if your power source involves techno-gadgetry via an arc reactor and you have his fully integrated armor, we think that makes you a borg.

 If Iron Man is a borg, should one of the oldest creatures of science fiction be considered a borg as well–Frankenstein’s monster?
 How integral are those bolts and attachments to his survival anyway?
 Does an external power source make a borg?
 Did he ever have to regenerate?

-Before we move forward very far in time, we also think we need to at least consider Maria’s doppelganger from Fritz Lang’s sci-fi film classic Metropolis as a possible borg.com honoree–a robot admittedly, but somehow transformed into a humanoid creation with flesh, used to replace the real Maria and wreak havoc across Metropolis:
+Before we move forward very far in time, we also think we need to at least consider Maria’s doppelganger from Fritz Lang’s sci-fi film classic Metropolis as a possible borg honoree–a robot admittedly, but somehow transformed into a humanoid creation with flesh, used to replace the real Maria then to wreak havoc across Metropolis:

 Some borgs are more cybernetic than organism, at least at first appearance.
 This would include Doctor Who’s Cybermen:

-and the Terminators from the Terminator movie:
+There are the Terminators from the Terminator movie:

 …giving real organic material to Data, (like Maria’s double above from Metropolis?) bringing him briefly into the realm of borg status, like Isaac Asimov’s Bicentennial Man:

-and this even suggests the Tin Man from L. Frank Baum’s The Wizard of Oz may be a rudimentary variant borg being along the lines of Frankenstein’s monster (and the novel states that he once actually was human until he lost his limbs (and heart) in a woodcutting injury and had them replaced by a tinsmith):
+and this even suggests the Tin Man from L. Frank Baum’s The Wizard of Oz may be a rudimentary variant borg being along the lines of Frankenstein’s monster (and the novel states that he once actually was human until he lost his limbs and heart in a woodcutting injury and had them replaced by a tinsmith):

 the seemingly innocent Hugh: